opentower/margy/README.md

 1. Reads the email (including body and headers) and saves that information for future use.
 2. Checks the body of the message for email addresses.
-3. If the email is directed to abuse@, postmaster@, admin@ or MARGY@margymail.com, it forwards it to me.
+3. If the email is directed to certain special addresses (e.g., admin@ or MARGY@), it forwards it to me.
 4. Checks whether the system has metadata associated with the incoming mailto code.
 If not, it sends an error reply.
 5. Decrypts the file associated with that metadata (using the key found in the mailto code) and flags it for attachment.
 6. Checks the email addresses from the incoming email against `whitelist.txt`.
 If there are no matches, it sends an error reply.